tklam/from-me-to-you/README.md

 # TODO
 - (Kind of solved...)
 Allow a longer signalling period.
 It seems the connection setup will be timed out after 10 seconds, which is too short for doing manual offer/answer.
+- Better UI and UX
+- Running free TURN servers for the public?